bmndc/nokia-leo/README.md

 echo -n 1 > /data/enforce
 mount -o bind /data/enforce /sys/fs/selinux/enforce
 ```

-## Source code
-HMD Global/Nokia Mobile has published the device's source code for its Linux 4.9 kernel, B2G and certain third-party libraries used in this phone, which can be downloaded directly from [here](https://nokiaphones-opensource.azureedge.net/download/phones/Nokia_6300_4G_20.00.17.01_OSS.tar.gz).

-Note that the source code released does not contain proprietary parts from other parties like Qualcomm.

 ## External links
 - [Nokia 6300 4G product page](https://www.nokia.com/phones/en_int/nokia-6300-4g) on Nokia Mobile's website